 Pennsylvania Department of Education's Bureau of School Leadership and Teacher Quality.

-is a consortium of eleven colleges and universities providing laboratory science equipment and activities at no cost to over 200 school districts in the commonwealth.
+Science in Motion is a consortium of eleven colleges and universities providing laboratory science equipment and activities at no cost to over 200 school districts in the commonwealth.

 Presidential Awards for Excellence in Mathematics and Science Teaching are the nation's highest honors for teachers of mathematics and science.